Ajx00/KeyForge/README.md

 - **USB Portability**: Runs from a USB stick, storing encrypted, hidden files (e.g., `.passwords.json`, `.notes.json`) alongside the executable.
 - **and many more!**

-*For a full list of features check the dedicated [Wiki](https://github.com/SimpliAj/KeyForge/wiki/%E2%9C%A8-Features) page.*

 ---